Private Education and Consultations

-In the Becoming Us class, you'll discover what the steps through early parenthood are, from nesting in your first weeks of family, through managing the most common concerns for new parents in your first few months, to finding middle ground for the normal but challenging new parenthood differences that may arise with your partner over your next few years.
+In the Becoming Us class, you'll discover the steps through early parenthood from nesting in the first weeks, managing the most common concerns for new parents in the first few months, to finding middle ground for the normal but challenging new parenthood differences that may arise with your partner over the next few years.
 You'll find your North Star.
 The best direction to head for.
 The easiest path through the toughest terrain.
 Maybe just in time for your next baby!

 In this class we will cover:

 - how to reduce stress and anxiety once the baby arrives

 - Setting up systems so that you can focus on the baby, including logistical considerations